Flair Records

 Flair Records was an American record label owned by the Bihari brothers, launched in the early 1950s.
 It was a subsidiary of Modern Records.
-Its most famous artist were Elmore James, who released ten singles with this label (as listed below), Richard Berry, and Ike Turner who was a session musician and also released a single on the label.
+Its most famous artists were Elmore James, who released ten singles with this label (as listed below), Richard Berry, and Ike Turner who was a session musician and also released a single on the label.
 Flair is believed to have issued 80 singles total between 1953 and 1955.